The Best Hiking Shoes for Women Review

 Comfort is a subjective rating.
 We based our scores on general comfort without adhering too closely to personal comfort concerns.
 We addressed some personal discomforts but kept the scoring metric to the comfort of shoe cushioning and padding and overall comfort after a 6-mile or longer hike.
 The most comfortable pairs were the Salomon Ellipse GTX - Women's, both the Merrell Moab Ventilator - Women's and Moab Siren Sport 2, and the Ahnu Sugarpine Mesh.

 The support of a shoe is determined by arch support, flexibility and firmness laterally along the sole, ankle support, and the lacing system.
 Every woman's foot demands varying degrees of arch support.
 Some of us find the most comfort and support in flat foot beds while others will use inserts to increase the arch support, depending on our natural arch and the best way to comfortably accommodate our feet.
-The Salomon X Ultra GTXs have the most pronounced arch support and the Merrell Azuras have the least pronounced arch support.
+The Salomon X Ultra GTXs have the most pronounced arch support.

 Flexibility and firmness of the soles were tested in stride and over rigid surface edges.
 A supportive shoe provides a balance between flexibility in the forefoot and firmness under the center of the foot.
 This allows for comfortable hiking while still remaining supportive of the foot ergonomics.
 The Ahnu Sugarpine Mesh and Salomon Ellipse GTXs are both firm underfoot yet flexible at the top of the toe box and forefoot.